The debut novel from the brilliant and award-winning poet Helen Mort

-Caron is pushing Alexa away and pushing herself ever harder.
-A climber, she fixates on a brutal route known as Black Car Burning and throws herself into a cycle of repetition and risk.
+Caron, Alexa’s girlfriend, is pushing her away and pushing herself even harder.
+A climber, she fixates on a brutal route.
 Leigh, who works at a local gear shop, watches Caron climb and feels complicit.

 Meanwhile, an ex-police officer compulsively revisits the April day in 1989 that changed his life forever.
 Trapped in his memories of the disaster, he tracks the Hillsborough inquests, questioning everything.

-As the young women negotiate the streets of the city and its violent inheritance, the rock faces of Stanage and their relationships with each other, the urban and natural landscape watches over them, an ever-present witness.
-Black Car Burning is a brilliant debut novel of trust and trauma, fear and falling, from one of our best young writers.
+As the young women negotiate Sheffield’s violent inheritance, the rock faces of Stanage and their relationships with each other, Mort stunningly grounds these journeys of trust and trauma, fear and falling, in the texture of the urban and natural terrain underfoot.

 'A beautifully accomplished debut...a deeply felt work of loss, time and healing' Guardian

 ‘Helen Mort is unmistakably one of the most brilliant poets of her generation; Black Car Burning shows her to be a remarkable novelist’ Robert Macfarlane

 A love letter to [Mort's] home city of Sheffield...
 Politics and landscape are fiercely intertwined in the history of South Yorkshire, and Mort now demonstrates that she can write as assuredly on both subjects in novel form as in her poetry...
 Mort, in a beautifully accomplished debut, has blended a rich alloy: a deeply felt work of loss, time and healing